c0mblasterR/c0mblasterR/README.md

 > *"Learning is my happiness."*

-I am an enthusiast focused on the intersection of hardware and software, focused on systems, language design and low-level logic.
+I am an enthusiast interested in the intersection of hardware and software, with a focus on systems, language design and low-level logic.

 ---